 A Bachelor’s Degree in Psychology is a natural first step for those who will pursue advanced studies or medical licensing with the intent of ultimately working in the field of clinical psychology or psychology research.
 But at the undergraduate level, this is also a great starting point for those with an interest in organizational management and leadership and want to earn a six figure salary.

-Organizational psychology is an important area of concentration that can perhaps best be described as the theoretical space where the fields of psychology and business administration overlap.
+Organizational psychology can perhaps best be described as the theoretical space where the fields of psychology and business administration overlap.
 This discipline concerns the way people, groups, and hierarchies function within an organization.
 Earning a psychology degree can prove a pathway to some of the best paying opportunities in a wide range of organizations.
-For instance, the Bureau of Labor Statistics reports that, in lieu of the traditional business degree, Compensation and Benefits Managers—who earned a Median Pay of $125,130 in 2020—can qualify for this specialized role with a degree in psychology or another relevant social science discipline.
+For instance, the Bureau of Labor Statistics reports that, in lieu of the traditional business degree, Compensation and Benefits Managers—who earned a Median Pay of $127,130 in 2021—can qualify for this specialized role with a degree in psychology or another relevant social science discipline.

 6. Bachelor’s Degree in Human Resources Management

-Human Resources (HR) is an essential dimension of organizational dynamics, playing a direct role in everything from recruitment, hiring, and firing to training, evaluation, and preservation of company ethics.
-Because HR professionals can perform an extremely wide range of functions within an organization, this role is often compensated well.
-Accordingly, the Bureau of Labor Statistics reports that the Median Pay for Human Resources Managers was $121,220 in 2020.
+Human Resources (HR) is an essential dimension of organizational dynamics.
+It plays a direct role in everything from recruitment, hiring, and firing to training, evaluation, and preservation of company ethics.
+Because HR professionals can perform an extremely wide range of functions within an organization, this role can often earn a six figure salary.
+Accordingly, the Bureau of Labor Statistics reports that the Median Pay for Human Resources Managers was $126,230 in 2021.

-At a projected rate of 9% growth between now and 2030, roughly 15,000 new HR jobs will be added to the economy over the next decade.
+There is a projected rate of 7% growth between now and 2030.
+Roughly 12,600 new HR jobs will be added to the economy over the next decade.
 This growth rate is roughly average as compared to growth rate in sectors across the U.S. economy.
-Fortunately, like many of the other business and finance degrees cited on this list, this one is particularly versatile.
 A degree in human resources can put you on the path toward well-paying work in nearly every sector of the economy.
 Your degree and skills as an HR professional could be applied anywhere that an organization has recruitment, hiring, training, and job development needs.

 7. Bachelor’s Degree in Computer Science

-A bachelor’s degree in computer science is a particularly versatile degree and, as such, earning potential can be widely variable.
+Computer science majors are one of the best degrees to make money.
 Those working in entry-level software coding roles may earn a fairly modest income whereas systems analysts working for the Department of Homeland Security may earn top compensation.
 What you do with your degree in computer science is up to you.

 One important note–be sure that you only pursue a computer science degree from a program with ABET accreditation.
 ABET is a programmatic accreditation agency whose stamp of approval is largely seen as essential for those earning degrees in technical areas like computer science and engineering.
 In other words, in order for your bachelor’s degree in computer science to lead to a six-figure income, it must be, at the very least, ABET accredited.